Belthazaar/mini-internet-course/docs/tutorial/routing/BGP.md

 router(config-router)# neighbor 7.158.0.1 update-source lo
 ```

-`7.158.0.1` is the loopback interface IP of `MILA`.
+`7.158.0.1` is the loopback interface IP of `AUCK`.
-With `update-source lo` you make sure that the `MUNI` router is using its loopback interface address as source address.
+With `update-source lo` you make sure that the `TOKY` router is using its loopback interface address as source address.

 ### BGP next-hop-self